You're all set!

 Never Confusing the Last Month's Rent with the Deposit

-You should never confuse the last month's rent for a security deposit, and always mark a separate sum of money labelling as last month’s rent.
-The benefit of this is that in case the whole deposit amount is being held on to by the landlord, you can use this for your next month’s rent wherever you may be moving to next.
+You should never confuse the last month's rent for a security deposit and always mark a separate sum of money, labelling it as last month’s rent.
+The benefit of this is that in case the landlord is holding on to the whole deposit amount, you can use this for your next month’s rent wherever you may be moving to next.

-You should always be aware of the things you are entitled to including the timeline of the return of the deposit from the landlord, an itemised statement listing how the deposit amount has been used towards any repairs or cleaning etc, as well as a statement stating whatever is left of the deposit amount.
-Be sure to brush up on the regulations in your state before getting into a rental agreement
+You should always be aware of what you are entitled to, including the timeline for returning the deposit from the landlord, an itemised statement listing how the deposit amount has been used towards any repairs or cleaning, etc., and a statement stating whatever is left of the deposit amount.
+Be sure to brush up on the regulations in your state before entering into a rental agreement

 Following Up Regularly with the Landlord

-In case you are not happy with the deductions made from your deposit, be sure to follow up with the landlord as per your legal contract, as you can also negotiate on it further to bring it down.
-For this, you must clearly lay out the reasons why deductions are high, as well as any relevant laws that may have been broken.
+If you are unhappy with the deductions made from your deposit, be sure to follow up with the landlord as per your legal contract, as you can negotiate further to bring it down.
+For this, you must clearly lay out why deductions are high and any relevant laws that may have been broken.

 Q2.
 Why is the rental agreement for getting the deposit amount back from the landlord?